 Kurt Workman explained they are currently analyzing the vital data they’ve collected in hopes of making a medical breakthrough.
 Owlet has hired the VP of research from United Healthcare to come look at all the data.
 Broadly speaking, there are a lot of cases where a baby’s heart rate or oxygen levels will change before they will get sick, so there is a high prediction rate that a baby will get sick.

 RSV is common among babies, and Workman believes they may be able to predict it.
 In all, they are working on 12 different case studies in infant health.
 He believes they may have the largest data set of infant health in history.
-Currently, they can tell parents of real-time health concerns, but their future goal is to predict negative health events before they happen, allowing them to schedule a pediatrician visit before they visible see symptoms.

 Future Versions Of Owlet